jfcameron/http_request/README.md

 Concurrent http request library, uses libcurl for implementation.
 Supports Linux, Mac, Windows. currently supports GET and POST requests.

 A single thread makes requests then handles their responses asynchronously.
 Any number of worker threads perform the requests concurrently.
-Additionally, the worker can optionally process the raw response (e.g: convert json text to a json data model) before handing the processed data back to main.
+The worker can optionally process the raw response (e.g: convert json text to a json data model) before handing the processed data back to main.

 This project does not create threads or keep a thread group itself, this is done to allow the user to decide what threading strategy makes the most sense in the dependent project.